Vehmloewff/dtils/readme.md

 [Documentation](https://deno.land/x/dtils/mod.ts)

+## Unstable APIs

+Some utilities are currently unstable.
+Minor updates may cause breaking changes.
+These utilities, in addition to the stable ones, can be imported from `mod.unstable.ts`

 ## Known Issues

 - Most of these functions were extracted from larger and properly functioning projects I have written.
 There is thus a notable lack of unit